 At a wet mass of ~350 kg, far simpler and cheaper to launch

 We will triple the satellite internet capacity of Alaska.

 Thirty-nine percent of Alaskans don't have reliable access to internet— the highest rate of any U.S. state — and thousands live with no access at all.
 We're working to change that with an incredible partner, Pacific Dataport, Inc.

-We have proven our ability to take Software-Defined Radios (SDRs) to space.
+We have proven our ability to build custom, high performance software-defined radios (SDRs) for space

 We put our demonstration satellite into orbit on January 2018—our first launch as a team—and successfully streamed HD videos up to the spacecraft, processed the signal in real-time by our software-defined radio, and returned it to our ground station in Alaska.